aws/aws-cdk-rfcs/text/0497-glue-l2-construct.md

     /**
      * IAM Role (required)
-     * IAM Role to use for Glue Job execution
+     * IAM Role to use for Glue job execution
      * Must be specified by the developer because the L2 doesn't have visibility
-     * into the actions the script(s) will take during the Job Execution
+     * into the actions the script(s) takes during the job execution
      * */
     role: iam.IRole;

     /**
-     * Name of the Glue Job (optional)
+     * Name of the Glue job (optional)
-     * Developer-specified name of the Glue Job
+     * Developer-specified name of the Glue job
      * */
     name?: string;

     /**
      * Description (optional)
-     * Developer-specified description of the Glue Job
+     * Developer-specified description of the Glue job
      * */
     description?: string;